inspec/inspec/docs/platforms.md

 * The client_secret is referred to as the 'Key (Password Type)'
 * The tenant_id is referred to as the 'Directory ID'

-With the credentials are in place you may now execute InSpec:
+With the credentials are in place, you may now execute InSpec:

 ```bash
 inspec exec my-inspec-profile -t azure://